orbeon/orbeon-forms-doc/configuration/properties/properties-general-http-client.md

 Typically, you'll leave this property to its default value (`strict`).
 However, you might need to set it to `allow-all` to be able to connect to a server with a self-signed certificate if the `cn` in the certificate doesn't match the hostname you're using to connect to that server.

-## SSL key store
+## 2-way SSL

-When using HTTPS, you can specify which key store (or trust store) to use to verify the server you are connecting to.
-The following properties are relevant:
+When using HTTPS, you might need Orbeon Forms to authenticate itself by presenting a client certificate.
+For this, you need the client to have a key and certificate in a keystore, and point Orbeon Forms to that keystore using the property below.

 ```xml
 <property